Developer Guide

 and updated budget list.

-view as well to sort the list of expenditures of a given
+Note that the sort command can be executed on Budget Page view as well to sort the list of expenditures of a given

 budget.
-The following sequence diagram shows the interactions between the Logic
+The following sequence diagram shows the interactions between the Logic and Model components of NUSave,

 depicting a scenario where the user would like to sort the expenditures by their created date with the lastest created